 The trading market for our Subordinate Voting Shares depends in part on the research and reports that securities or industry analysts publish about us or our business.
-If no securities or industry analysts commence covering us, the trading price for our Subordinate Voting Shares would be negatively impacted.
-If we obtain securities or industry analyst coverage and if one or more of the analysts who cover us downgrade our Subordinate Voting Shares or publish inaccurate or unfavorable research about our business, our trading price may decline.
+If one or more of the analysts who cover us downgrade our Subordinate Voting Shares or publish inaccurate or unfavorable research about our business, our trading price may decline.
 If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our Subordinate Voting Shares could decrease, which could cause our trading price and volume to decline.